 - How stupid is PoW?
 Was cool when it was first “introduced” by Satoshi with first gen blockchain.
 But did he really expect Bitcoin to reach the current value?
 So he could have been the richest person by holding on to more BTC right at the beginning?
 Because if he didn’t, then PoW might have just been a miscalculation.
 Didn’t expect the computation to get so difficult and so well competed by many miners trying to make a lot of money, to eat up a sizeable country worth of electricity.

 - When everyone seems to think that BTC can only go up, is it too crazy to think that it will go down?
 Might be an unpopular view.
 But which market can continue to grow indefinitely without major “corrections” along the way?
 I am waiting for big countries to officially recognise and adopt crypto.
+Or come up with their own digital currency (DCEP or CBDC) to compete with unofficial stablecoins.

 - It doesn’t really matter.
 Don’t need much logic and research.
 It can go up and down quickly, almost always against your trade, but it’s okay.
 That’s the good thing.
 I don’t think anyone is ultimately in control of it.
 Just a very wild market.
 Unless you have insider information, it is just a very technical trading game.
 Have fun with it.